 What I Should Have Done – Renting Versus Buying

 If I could tell my 21-year-old self anything about this process, I would tell him to use some common sense and stop relying on emotion during purchases.
 This would have been the best process for me:

 - Stay at my parents as long as I can until they kick me out and continue to stockpile as much cash as I can for a large down payment on a house.

 - If I couldn’t take living with my parents anymore, find a place to rent with a reasonable lease that would allow me to stockpile cash for a large down payment on a house – or pay cash for the house!

 I went out into the world thinking that renting was a stupid idea.
-Turns out I rented my small condo for 5 years and then left with a black mark on my credit.
-If I had rented a home or apartment, chances are I would have been able to find something much bigger than my condo for much less than I was paying each month.
-This would have allowed me to save up at least 20% to avoid paying extra due to the private mortgage insurance.
+Turns out I rented my small condo for 5 years and then left with a foreclosure on my credit report.
+If I had rented a home or apartment, chances are I would have been able to be smarter with my money and would have avoided the interest only scenario.